Back

 This page explains what happens when you see a genetics specialist, including a detailed explanation of the collection of family history.
 As this resource is UK-focused, treatment and support services are not available to Australians.

-This page explains the risks of genetic breast cancers as well as the steps you can take to reduce your risk.
-Scroll to 'More information' for links to webinars and family cancer centres.
+This page explains the risks of genetic cancers as well as the steps you can take to reduce your risk.
+Scroll to Breast cancer.

 The resources below are online or hard copy books that you can source from the BreaCan library, your local bookstore, library or online.
 Some of the selected books have dedicated sections on decision making, as well as a range of other information that can help you in decision making around living with a cancer diagnosis.